Sreejita-code/TEXT_TO_FORM/README.md

     { "id": "lic_no", "label": "Medical License Number", "type": "text", "metaTag": "credential" }
   ]
 }
-Data Mapping
+Data Mapping & Analytics
-Upon submission, the data is stored in MongoDB as a mapped object.
-This allows marketing teams to query by metaTag rather than specific field names, making it easy to aggregate data across different forms.
+Upon submission, data is stored in MongoDB as a mapped object.
+This allows teams to query by metaTag rather than specific field names, making it easy to aggregate data across hundreds of different forms.

-JSON

-{
-  "formTitle": "Doctors' Conference",
-  "mappedData": {
-    "lic_no": {
-      "value": "MD-99201",
-      "tag": "credential"
-    }
-  }
-}